-You may not have heard of it but Liechtenstein, tucked in-between Austria and Switzerland is the sixth smallest country in the world and is perfect for those who love nature.
+You may not have heard of it but Liechtenstein, tucked in between Austria and Switzerland is the sixth smallest country in the world and is perfect for those who love nature.
 The best way to see this small country is by hiking through its 400km of marked trails and nature reserves.

 One of the main attractions here is the Gutenberg Fortress in Balzers which comes alive in the autumn.
 Vaduz Castle is another place to see.
 Perched on top of a hillside, this castle gave the capital, Vaduz, its name.
 I loved this little country in its autumn colours and spent the day here, travelling from Buchs in Switzerland.

 Being a Brit, I'm probably a bit biased but you can't beat a crisp English countryside with fallen leaves in the autumn.
-Traditional English gardens in a kaleidoscope of colours provide the perfect setting for an afternoon stroll in crisp air and the UK has so many autumn spots to explore.
-The Lake District has got to be one of my favourite places with many trails in the Cumbrian forest to hike or bike your way through, and you can stay overnight in a log cabin to make it even more cosy.
+Traditional English gardens in a kaleidoscope of colours provide the perfect setting for an afternoon stroll in the crisp air and the UK has so many autumn spots to explore.
+The Lake District has got to be one of my favourite places with many trails in the Cumbrian forest to hike or bike your way through, and you can stay overnight in a log cabin to make it even cosier.

 Then there’s the Cotswolds, a quintessential area of England with cobbled streets and country pubs to call in on, or you could head to Salcey Forest for the wooden walkway of Tree Top Way for the amazing view at the very top.
-With cathedrals, castles and rivers to explore, I really recommend an autumn visit in England.
+With cathedrals, castles and rivers to explore, I really recommend an autumn visit to England.